 See Child Support Forms by State and look for forms with "modify" or "modification" in the title for more information.

 Since your income largely determines the amount of child support you are required to pay the custodial parent, a change in employment may require a modification of that support.
 But you have to take action as soon as possible, since the support amount ordered by the court stands regardless of your actual take-home pay.
-Have a family law attorney review your case for free.
+Have a family law attorney help you with this often-complex process.